 Watchful waiting: a strategy in which treatment is not started right away; instead, symptoms are observed and time is allowed to pass before medical intervention or therapy is used

-White blood cells: a type of cell that is found in the blood and lymph tissue that helps fight infections and other diseases.
-Lymphocytes (T and B cells) are a type of white blood cell.
+White blood cell: a type of cell that is found in the blood and lymph tissue that helps fight infections and other diseases.
+Lymphocytes (T and B cells) are types of white blood cells.

 1. What are clinical trials and studies?
 National Institute on Aging.
 Accessed March 15, 2021. https://www.nia.nih.gov/health/what-are-clinical-trials-and-studies

 2. What is chronic lymphocytic leukemia?
 American Cancer Society.
 Updated May 10, 2018.
 Accessed March 15, 2021.

 3. Signs and symptoms of chronic lymphocytic leukemia.
 American Cancer Society.
 Updated May 10, 2018.
 Accessed March 15, 2021. https://www.cancer.org/cancer/chronic-lymphocytic-leukemia/detection-diagnosis-staging/signs-symptoms.html

 4. Chronic lymphocytic leukemia treatment (PDQ)-patient version.
 National Cancer Institute.
 Updated November 25, 2020.
 Accessed March 15, 2021. https://www.cancer.gov/types/leukemia/patient/cll-treatment-pdq

 5. Chronic lymphocytic leukemia.
 Leukemia and Lymphoma Society.
 Updated 2014.
 Accessed March 15, 2021. https://www.lls.org/sites/default/files/file_assets/cll.pdf

 6. LOXO-305.
 LOXO Oncology.
 Accessed March 15, 2021. https://www.loxooncology.com/pipeline/loxo-305-btk-inhibitor